MideTechnology/endaq-python-calc/README.md

-# enDAQ-calc - a computational backend for vibration analysis
+# endaq-calc - a computational backend for vibration analysis

-enDAQ-calc is a package comprising a collection of common calculations for vibration analysis.
+endaq-calc is a package comprising a collection of common calculations for vibration analysis.
 It leverages the standard Python scientific stack (NumPy, SciPy, Pandas) in order to enable engineers to perform domain-specific calculations in a few lines of code, without having to first master Python and its scientific stack in their entireties.

-enDAQ-calc is a sub-package of the larger enDAQ ecosystem.
-See [the enDAQ package](https://github.com/MideTechnology/endaq-python) for more details.
+endaq-calc is a sub-package of the larger enDAQ ecosystem.
+See [the endaq package](https://github.com/MideTechnology/endaq-python) for more details.

 ## Installation

-enDAQ-calc is available on PYPI via `pip`:
+endaq-calc is available on PYPI via `pip`:

     pip install endaq-calc

-For the most recent features that are still under development, you can also use `pip` to install enDAQ-calc directly from GitHub:
+For the most recent features that are still under development, you can also use `pip` to install endaq-calc directly from GitHub:

     pip install git+https://github.com/MideTechnology/endaq-python-calc.git@development